Meeting and Event Highlights for the Week of May 22, 2023posted

 Streets Division Updates

-· We’re still seeing a lot of folks unaware that Badger Rd drop-off site is permanently closed.
-It’s a tough feeling to have a car loaded with stuff only to find out upon arrival that the site is closed.
-Please encourage your neighbors, friends, family and so on to check our drop-off site webpage before loading their car.
+- We're still seeing a lot of folks unaware that the Badger Rd drop-off site is permanently closed.
+It's a tough feeling to have a car loaded with stuff only to find out upon arrival that the site is closed.
+Please encourage your neighbors, friends, family, and so on to check our drop-off site webpage before loading their car.
 The hours, locations, and restrictions are all available there.
-The drop-off site webpage is www.cityofmadison.com/DropOffSites
+The drop-off site webpage is www.cityofmadison.com/DropOffSites.

-· Remember large item pickup is also different than in years past, too.
+- Remember, large item pickup is also different than in years past.
 Crews do not roam around looking for items the week opposite recycling.
 You need to fill out a work order form to get your home on our pickup schedule.
 When you make your work order, you set the item out on the date you choose, and collection occurs during the work week following your set-out date.

 - Brush collection is still ongoing and will last into September.
 More information about brush collection can be found at www.cityofmadison.com/BrushCollection.

 - There has been more talk in the news about how to handle your batteries due to a disastrous fire in Columbia County at their facility that handles trash and recycling.
 Lithium batteries are a fire hazard if disposed of incorrectly.
 Please follow the guidelines spelled out on the Streets Division's battery page to be sure you do it right.